liabri/duskfox/README.md

 ## Suggestions

 Place a flexible space on both sides of the url bar;<br />
+Select the default firefox dark theme under themes;<br />
 Place the bookmarks in the same bar as the tabs (To do this right click -> customize and drag `Bookmarks Toolbar Items` to tab bar);<br />
-Select the default firefox dark theme under themes.
+On Windows change default monospace font or change font in css, the default of windows is very unclear.